snudler6/time-travel/README.rst

 This is bad for several reasons.
 First, **your test takes 5 seconds to run**.
 Second, ``time.sleep()`` isn't accurate and this test might fail randomly.
 There's nothing worse than a Heisenbuild.
+Well, perhaps a **SLOW** Heisenbuild.

 Here's the **better** way to do this using `time-travel`: